ryanmjacobs/github-copywriter/_includes/index.md

 ## Contributing
 Please submit any issue or feature requests [here](//github.com/ryanmjacobs/github-copywriter/issues).<br>
-Questions are fine too :)
+Questions and comments are fine too :)

 <br>
 Feel free to [fork](//github.com/ryanmjacobs/github-copywriter) this project, and: